Table of Contents

 Clock Time Audit

-The Clock Time Audit search list screen provides an audit log of all entries or changes in Clock Time from the Time Entry Screen or from Crew Mobile.
+The Clock Time Audit search list screen provides an audit log of all entries or changes in Clock Time from the Time Entry Screen or from Aspire's mobile app.
 It performs like other search lists; you are able to add filters and displays as needed.

 Some fields available for use on this audit are Device Name, Audit Action, Accepted Date Time, Accepted By, Clock Start and Clock End.